The city of Salto, located in the north of Uruguay, has a rich and diverse history.

 Today, Salto is a vibrant and prosperous city with a rich history and culture.

-See more about the location of Salto
+See more information about Salto

 See also information on Montevideo.